Saimon15/microtest/README.md

 # microtest

-#steps to run the app in your local machine
+Steps to run the app in your local machine:

 from the project directory run 'npm install'

 once done, make sure mongod process for mongoDB is running in the background